MichaelBell/rp2040-doom/README.md

 You can read many details on the original RP2040 port in the blog post [here](https://kilograham.github.io/rp2040-doom/).

-Note that a hopefully-fully-functional `chocolate-doom` executable is buildable from this RP2040 code base as a means of verification that everything still works, but whilst they can still be built, Hexen, Strife and Heretic are almost certainly broken, so are not built by default.

-This chocolate-doom commit that the code is branched off can be found in the `upstream` branch.
+Note that I have not been maintaining the `chocolate-doom` executable for non-RP2040 - it's probably broken.

 The original Chocolate Doom README is [here](README-chocolate.md).

 ## PicoVision Doom Quickstart

 Grab a [PicoVision](https://shop.pimoroni.com/products/picovision), put the doom1.whx file in the root directory of an SD card and insert that in the PicoVision.
-Download doom_tiny_usb from the latest [GitHub action](https://github.com/MichaelBell/rp2040-doom/actions) run, load it onto the PicoVision, and away you go!
+Download doom_tiny_usb from the latest [release](https://github.com/MichaelBell/rp2040-doom/releases/tag/v0.2-vision), load it onto the PicoVision, and away you go!

 ## Code State